d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 Second, it protects the stronger technical papers from being judged by a distorted standard.
 A paper that recovers kinematic form from a new starting point should not be criticized for not also being a full gravitational microphysical theory.
 A weak-field gravity paper should not be criticized for not yet closing the excitation ontology.
 Distinct tasks belong to distinct papers.

 Third, it gives the program a cleaner research trajectory.
 The next work is not 'prove everything all at once.'
-It is to close the specific remaining gaps: derive intra-nuclear displacement sourcing more deeply, strengthen the rotating-source sector, and extend the coupled dynamics beyond the current weak-field domain.
+It is to close the specific remaining gap: derive intra-nuclear displacement sourcing more deeply.
+The rotating-source vector sector still has a rapid-rotation regime and a formally closed field law to develop, but its weak-field slow-rotation behavior is in hand.
+The genuinely open path is the source-side microphysics.

 ## 12. Conclusion